Published

 Instead of one screen, get a classifier set with multiple mesh sizes: 1/2 inch, 1/4 inch, and 1/8 inch.
 You run your raw material through them in sequence, biggest to smallest.
 The finest material goes in your pan.
 The medium stuff goes in your sluice (more on that in a second).
 This is called classifying, and it’s the difference between casual panning and actually recovering most of the gold in your material.

+Use 1/8-inch mesh if you’re targeting fine or flour gold (common in most rivers).
+Use 1/4-inch in areas known for larger flakes or small nuggets.
 I bought a Keene stacking classifier set for about $35.
 Three years of heavy use and they’re still in perfect shape.
 The mesh is welded, not glued, which matters after your tenth trip.

 Sluice Box